Changelog

 Strategic Overview

 in the main menu.
-You can customize which metrics and teams are visible using saved views, and share the view with other leaders using a public link or team share.
+You can customize which metrics and teams are visible using saved views, and share the view with other leaders using a public link or team share.## Why It Matters

 ## Personal Saved Views